Play Fair!

-Play Fair! was a landmark brochure produced by the San Francisco Order of the Sisters of Perpetual Indulgence produced what was to become a landmark document in the emerging AIDS crisis.
-Play Fair! was one of the first safer sex material written by and for gay men.
+Play Fair! was a landmark brochure produced by the San Francisco Order of the Sisters of Perpetual Indulgence, and it was a key method of combating the emerging AIDS crisis.
+Play Fair! is credited as the first pamphlet to focus on safer sex, helping invent modern safe sex.
 One of the authors of the publication was public health nurse and AIDS activist Bobbi Campbell (a.k.a.
-Sister Florence Nightmare) would go on to appear on the cover of the August 8, 1983, issue of Newsweek.
+Sister Florence Nightmare) who would go on to appear on the cover of the August 8, 1983 issue of Newsweek.